Phone: 315 464-2320

 What does neuropsychological testing involve?

-Neuropsychological testing will formally evaluate how your brain is functioning by testing many different aspects of thinking skills (such as memory, attention, language, and vision), movement, sensation, behavioral, and emotional functioning.
-Many tests simply involve you responding out loud to the examiner but there is some paper and pencil testing and minimal use of a computer.
+Neuropsychological testing will formally evaluate how your brain is functioning by testing many different aspects of thinking skills (such as memory, attention, language, and visual processing), movement, sensation, behavioral, and emotional functioning.
+Many tests simply involve you responding out loud to the examiner but there is some paper and pencil testing and use of a computer.

 How long is the appointment?

 The answer to this question varies greatly depending on the patient and the complexity of the presenting problem.
-In straightforward cases, it may be possible to complete the entire evaluation (interview and testing) in five to six hours.
-In other cases, the interview component alone can take four to five hours.
-Most patients are asked to return on a separate day for testing.
-We can almost always schedule the second appointment close to first evaluation date.
-The actual testing time varies but can last anywhere from 3 to 5 hours, depending on the complexity of the case, the number of tests that need to be used, and the referral questions.
+In straightforward cases, it may be possible to complete the entire evaluation (interview and testing) in 3 to 4 hours.
+In other cases, the interview component alone can take 3 hours.
+Some patients are asked to return on a separate day for testing.
+We can almost always schedule the second appointment close to the first evaluation date.
+The actual testing time varies but usually lasts 2–4 5 hours, depending on the complexity of the case, the number of tests that need to be used, and the referral questions.
 During testing, there are ample opportunities to stretch and use the restroom if needed.

 How long does it take for the report to be completed?

 This varies, but all efforts will be made for a report to be generated within two weeks of the evaluation date.
-The report will then be mailed to the referral source by our administrative assistant.
+The report will also be sent to the referral source by our administrative assistant.

 Will I be able to get a copy of the report?

-Patients have a right to their medical records and can always request them from the Clinical Data Services department at University Hospital (315-464-4310).
-We try to facilitate your ability to obtain a copy of the report when clinically appropriate.
+Patients can also request them from the Clinical Data Services department at University Hospital (315-464-4310).
 If there are any questions or comments about the content of the report, patients are asked to contact the Neuropsychology Assessment Program at 315-464-2320 so they discuss this with the neuropsychologist.

 Should I bring a family member?